Vlado Taneski: Personal life

 Vlado Taneski was born in 1952 in Kičevo, SFR Yugoslavia, the second of three children.
 Both of his parents were conservative disciplinarians, and he had a particularly tense relationship with his mother.
 His father was a World War II veteran.
 After studying journalism in Croatia, Taneski began an interest in poetry and writing.
 At age 21 he met his future wife, a law student named Vesna, with whom he had two children.

 Taneski initially worked at a radio station, while Vesna went on to become Kičevo's first female lawyer.
 By the 1980s he worked as a reporter for Skopje-based newspapers Nova Makedonija and Utrinski Vesnik, and his career ultimately spanned twenty years.
-In 2002 his father committed suicide and, a few months later, his mother accidentally overdosed on medicine.
+In 2002 his father killed himself and, a few months later, his mother accidentally overdosed on medicine.
 In 2003, exacerbating the financial problems he was facing, Taneski was laid off from Nova Makedonija, and in 2004 his wife received a promotion and moved to Skopje.